CovertLab/vEcoli/readmes/ecoli_master_configurations.md

 ### Processes and Topology

-Processes to be used in a simulation are listed under the `"processes"` key, and these are wired to stores as specified with the `"topology"` key.
+Processes to be used in a simulation are listed under the `"processes"` key, and these are wired to stores as specified with the `"topology"` key (or default topology in the `topology_registry`, see note below).
 One can configure a custom set of processes with custom topology using by overriding the values for `"processes"` and `"topology"` in `default.json`.

 ```{json}
 {